vsramanujan/asynchronous-javascript/README.md

 #### Synchronous thunk
 - From a sync perspective, a thunk is a function that has everything already that it needs to do to give you some value
 - So you just call it and it will give you a value back
-- So a thunk is just a function with some closured state keep track of some values, and when called it will give the result over that state
+- So a thunk is just a function with some closured state that keeps track of some values, and when called it will give the result over that state

 ```js